 For 2018/19 we will continue our partnerships with families as part of our whole school improvement plan.
 We will be working with a number of external family support charities on this.
 We have also set up a Family Facebook Page whereby we share information/events that may be beneficial to our families and information that relates to school life.

-Following on from the success of our Parent Coffee Mornings last academic year, Sara and Atakan are continuing with them for 2018/19 at St Luke's Community Centre.
+Following on from the success of our Parent Coffee Mornings last academic year, Atakan will continue with them for 2018/19 at St Luke's Community Centre.
 These mornings are beneficial in that parents share knowledge and information regarding a whole range of subjects which in turn we as a school then share via our school community facebook page so all parents can access this information.
 It is also a great chance to meet parents in a similar situation in a relaxed environment and share their experiences.

 Centre 404 - Weekly Parental "Drop In" Sessions at Golden Lane Campus - Every Thursday

 CENTRE 404 are continuing their weekly parental "Drop In" sessions at Golden Lane Campus, Whitecross Street, London EC1Y 8JA.
 They will take place between 9.30am and 11.30am every Thursday (term time only) and have now been running since September 2016.